 The What, How & Why Behind The Good Kind

 The owner and chef of The Good Kind is cleverly named Tim the Girl.
 Although not a native Texas, she moved from Canada right when the culinary revolution was burgeoning in sunny San Antonio.
 As a single mother, Tim was committed to creating a food based career that allowed her to doing something she loved, while also allowing her enough flexibility to spend quality time with her son.
 She started a catering company focused on tasty wholesome cuisine, and over the years, her business has blossomed.
 Currently, in addition to the catering business, Chef Tim's empire now includes two restaurant locations- one in the Pearl Brewing section of town in a food hall concept called Pearl Cafe and another more secluded concept in Southtown located a short skip and a jump right outside the Riverwalk part of town.

 With success like this, so come the accolades.
 Her latest came in 2019 when Chef Tim McDiarmid was chosen for one of the 20 spots available the James Beard Foundation Fellowship called WEL which stands for Women's Entrepreneurial Leadership Program.

 Our Visit to The Good Kind Southtown

-Our visit happened to be around the same time all the kids got out of school for Thanksgiving Break, so sadly we missed meeting Tim The Girl in person because she already had plans to go camping with her child. (#familyfirst #momslifeisthebestlife) So, instead, we had the pleasure of meeting another long time employee who shared some great info.
+Our visit happened to be around the same time all the kids got out of school for Thanksgiving Break.
+This meant sadly that we missed meeting Tim The Girl in person because she already had plans to go camping with her child. (#familyfirst #momslifeisthebestlife) So, instead, we had the pleasure of meeting another long-time employee who shared some great info.

 The website calls the Southtown location a ‘Downtown Garden Oasis’ and these folks really aren’t kidding.